chef/chef-web-docs/chef_master/source/config_rb_client.rst

 .. tag config_rb_client_summary

-A client.rb file is used to specify the configuration details for Chef Infra Client.
+The client.rb file specifies how Chef Infra Client is configured on a node and has the following characteristics:

 * This file is loaded every time the chef-client executable is run
 * On Microsoft Windows machines, the default location for this file is ``C:\chef\client.rb``.
 On all other systems the default location for this file is ``/etc/chef/client.rb``.